martinaaa96/cake-recipe-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Technologies and Features
+## Technologies :

 ReactJS
 JavaScript
 HTML
 CSS

-This project comes with the following features:
+##  Features:

-Ability to add cake recipes  to your profile  with the following details:
+# Ability to add cake recipes  to your profile  with the following details:

 Name
 image